drmuey/songdown/README.md

 Markdown for chord/lyric sheets

-There are a lot of formats for doing this sort of thing (See “See also”) but I wanted something simpler that did not require its own parser (and would render relatively ok in a markdown viewer even if it didn’t have special styles).
+There are a lot of formats for doing this sort of thing (See “See Also”) but I wanted something simpler that did not require its own parser (and would render relatively ok in a markdown viewer even if it didn’t have special styles).

 Rules: